nyxordinal/connection-checker/README.md

 - **Connection Monitoring**: Periodically checks connectivity to the target server (IP and port).
 - **Email Notifications**: Sends an email alert to the configured recipient when a connection failure is detected.
 - **Flag Control**: Prevents multiple consecutive email notifications for the same failure.
-- **Reset Endpoint**: An HTTP endpoint allows manual resetting of the notification flag.
+- **Reset Endpoint**: Allows manual resetting of the notification flag.
 - **Rate Limiting**: Prevents excessive requests to the reset endpoint.
 - **Web UI**: A simple user interface to view the connection status